 It shows your year-by-year earnings, and estimates of retirement, survivors and disability benefits you and your family may be able to receive now and in the future.

 If it doesn’t show earnings from a state or local government employer, contact them.
-The work may not have been covered either by a Section 218 agreement or by federal law.
+The work may not be covered within Social Security.